BelgianBiodiversityPlatform/python-dwca-reader/doc/index.rst

             print "Locality for this line is: %s" % line.data[qn('locality')]
             # => Locality for this line is: Mumbai

-        # Alternatively, we can get a list of core lines instead of using each_line():
+        # Alternatively, we can get a list of core lines instead of iterating:
         lines = dwca.lines

         # Or retrieve a specific line by its id: